Samtroulcode/NebuVIM/README.md

 # nebulix.nvim

->[!WARNING] This is a fork from [kickstart.nvim], i started from to do my own config
+> [!WARNING] This is a fork from [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim), i started from to do my own config

 ## Introduction